NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-AccessControl.markdown

 * [computers connected to the Internet]({% link _publications/recommendationsecuring/SecuringFixedWorkstation.markdown %})
 * [laptop computers]({% link _publications/recommendationsecuring/SecuringLaptops.markdown %})

-## Connection procedures
+## Connection Procedures
 The home screens of the various systems are configured in such a way to:

-* give the least amount of information possible, and preferably nothing about the system, application or “organisation” until the user has been correctly identified;
+* give the least amount of information possible, and preferably nothing about the system, application or organisation until the user has been correctly identified;
 * display a message such as “Access forbidden to unauthorised persons”;
-* limit the number of attempts to 3 before locking out the user;
+* limit the number of attempts to three before locking out the user;
 * display, if possible, the date and time of the last login, as well as any login attempts.
 The user should verify this information to make sure that there have been no suspicious logins without them knowing.